 9. Books, broadcasting, and the Bible College

-ebook: Pasta, pizza, and Pinocchio: Questions and answers about missionary service in Italy (part 10)
+ebook: Pasta, pizza, and Pinocchio: Questions and Answers about missionary service in Italy (part 10)

 Missions in Italy

-In this electronic book (e-book), "Pasta, pizza and Pinocchio," Howard Culbertson answers questions he has has been asked about missionary work in Italy.
+In this electronic book (e-book), "Pasta, pizza and Pinocchio," Howard Culbertson answers questions he has been asked about missionary work in Italy.
 Originally published for the Nazarene Missions International mission book series by what is now The Foundry, this book carried ISBN number 0-8341-0612-4.
 Some material has been updated for this e-book edition.

 Is the Bible readily available in Italy?